Horizon NJ Health covers many medications that are offered to you at a low cost. These approved drugs make up our formulary.

 What you can do to manage your medication

-• Talk to your doctor – review all medications you take (both prescription and over-the-counter (OTC)) and let your doctor know if you are experiencing any side effects, like dizziness.
+• Talk to your doctor – review all of your medicines (including prescription, over-the-counter (OTC) and herbal) and let your doctor know if you are experiencing any side effects, like dizziness.

 • Talk to your pharmacist – make sure you understand the instructions for taking your medicines.